lorislab/changelog/README.md

 changelog generate --repository lorislab/release-notes --token **** --version 2.0.0 --create-release --close-version
 ```

-If the tool is running in the github action it will check these envrionment variables:
+If the tool is running in the GitHub it will also check these environment variables if they are not specified:
-* GITHUB_REF - version paremetr
+* GITHUB_REF - version paremeter
 * GITHUB_REPOSITORY - repository parameter